 Over the past several decades, the ROK has achieved a remarkably high level of economic growth and in 2019 was the United States’ sixth-largest goods trading partner.
 Major U.S. firms have long been leading investors and the United States was the ROK’s second largest source of foreign direct investment in 2018, according to the International Monetary Fund.
 U.S. foreign direct investment in the ROK accounted for $39.1 billion inward FDI stock in 2019.
 The two countries reached $168.6 billion in trade in 2019, with large-scale flows of manufactured goods, agricultural products, services, and hi-tech goods.
 ROK foreign direct investment in the United States continues to grow and has more than tripled since 2011 from $19.7 billion to $61.1 billion in 2019 on a historical-cost basis by country of ultimate beneficial owner, making the Republic of Korea the second-largest Asian source of foreign direct investment into the United States.
 In the last three years, Korean companies have made major investment announcements in automotive components, industrial equipment, consumer electronics, and other sectors.
 The KORUS FTA entered into force on March 15, 2012, underscoring the depth of bilateral trade ties.
 The United States and ROK negotiated modifications and amendments to KORUS in 2018, and the updated agreement entered into force on January 1, 2019.

 The Republic of Korea’s Membership in International Organizations

-The Ambassador-Designate is Harry Harris Jr. The U.S. Chargé d’Affaires ad interim is Marc Knapper; other principal embassy officials are listed in the Department’s Key Officers List.
+The Ambassador is Harry Harris, Jr. Other principal Embassy officials are listed in the Department’s Key Officers List.